 What is an automatic fire sprinkler system?

 An automatic fire sprinkler system is a pressurised water supply and distribution system that is designed and built around the specific fire risks of your home or office.
 It will also adhere to specific fire design codes and standards.
-A fire sprinkler system will typically comprise a water supply pipework and a network of sprinkler heads that activate in the event of a fire, releasing water from the system to extinguish the fire below.
+Fire sprinklers will typically comprise a water supply pipework and a network of sprinkler heads that activate in the event of a fire, releasing water from the system to extinguish the fire below.

 Water can come from a public or municipal water supply for small installations like a home, or more reliable, independent water tanks and dedicated fire pumps for larger installations such as an office or factory.